-In Europe, Brussels Griffons are separated into three different breeds according to their coats: Petit Brabancons make up the smooth-coated variety, Brussels Griffons possess red/fawn rough coats, and Griffons Belge have rough coats of any color other than red or fawn.
-In America, they are all considered one breed: the Brussels Griffon.
-Leto, pictured here, would be considered a Petit Brabancon.Continue to 3 of 14 below.
+In America, these dogs are all considered one breed—the Brussels Griffon.
+However, Europeans separate the dog into into three different breeds according to their coat color and consistencies: Petit Brabancons make up the smooth-coated variety, Griffons Belge have rough coats of any color other than red or fawn, and what they call Brussels Griffons possesses red/fawn rough coats.
+Leto, pictured here, would be considered a Petit Brabancon in Europe.Continue to 3 of 12 below.

 Donnie Barko is a shorthair Brussels Griffon living in the UK.
-He looks super adorable dressed in a sweater, but we especially love his stylish orange beard.Continue to 4 of 14 below.
+He looks super-adorable dressed in a sweater, but especially with his stylish orange beard.Continue to 4 of 12 below.

 Kevin is a handsome Griffon with a longer, rougher coat.
 This impressive facial hair would classify him as the Griffon Belge variation of the breed.
-This type of Griffon is known for it's wiry, tousled hair.Continue to 5 of 14 below.
+This type of Griffon is known for its wiry, tousled hair.Continue to 5 of 12 below.

 Digby and Alo

 Bart is another Petit Brabancon.
-You can tell by his smooth, short coat, which we're sure is a plus in his hometown of sunny Los Angeles.Continue to 8 of 14 below.
+You can tell by his smooth, short coat, which must be is a plus in his hometown of sunny Los Angeles.Continue to 8 of 12 below.

 Miley and Britney

 Sprout is just a little Griffon trying to make it in the Big Apple.
-You can buy an adorable 2018 calendar featuring handsome shots of Sprout doing everything from modeling sweaters to exploring NYC.
-Even better, all proceeds go to rescue groups!Continue to 11 of 14 below.
+You can buy an adorable 2020 calendar featuring handsome shots of Sprout doing everything from modeling sweaters to exploring NYC.
+Even better, all proceeds go to rescue groups.Continue to 11 of 12 below.

 The Bone Squad

-We think this is the real squad goals.
-The dog parent of this motley crew describes her Brussel Griffons as "5 tiny humans trapped inside Griffon fur bodies."Continue to 12 of 14 below.
+This is the real squad goals.
+The dog parent of this motley crew describes her Brussels Griffons as "five tiny humans trapped inside Griffon fur bodies."Continue to 12 of 12 below.

-These dogs are smart, loyal, energetic and make great companions.
-No matter what variation of Griffon you like best, there is no question that they are all adorable, unique dogs!
+Brussels Griffons are smart, loyal, energetic, and make great companions.
+No matter what variation of Griffon you like best, there is no question that they are all adorable, unique dogs.